nmshd/documentation/_docs_integrate/11-connector-configuration.md

 ## Environment variables

 The configuration can also be done using environment variables.
+This feature is included in the connector since version `2.2.1`.

 ### Parsing rules